jpatel98/transcription-server/README.md

-# Scribe11.xyz - Server
+# Transcription App - Server

-Scribe11.xyz uses [Assembly AI's](https://www.assemblyai.com/) API to convert user inputted audio to text, making it easier for everyone from journalists to students to transcribe speech and make notes.
+The app uses [Assembly AI's](https://www.assemblyai.com/) API to convert user inputted audio to text, making it easier for everyone from journalists to students to transcribe speech and make notes.

 ## Backend Stack